Jolak5/kanban-copy/leaderboard/articles/how_to_consume_api.md

 - Modern browsers support the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), which allows you to make requests without installing anything else.
 If you are working with web applications this may be your first option.

 - An API client, like [Postman](https://www.postman.com/product/api-client/) is a very useful tool that allows you to make requests and pass any options using a nice UI.
+You can also use open source [Hoppscotch](https://hoppscotch.io/) or any other alternative listed in [article "Top 5 Postman alternatives"](https://testfully.io/blog/top-5-postman-alternatives/).

 - You can also use a command line tool, like [curl](https://curl.se/).